mcgnly/DeveloperDocumentation/Welcome/Introduction.md

 ## How does relayr work?

 <p>Before you start we'd like to recommend that you go over some of our high level documentation. <br/>
-Get to know our <a href="https://developer.relayr.io/documents/Welcome/Platform">Cloud Platform</a> for a better understanding of what we offer.
+Get to know our <a href="https://developer.relayr.io/documents/Welcome/Platform">Cloud Platform</a> for a better understanding of what we offer.</p>

 ----------